tejasgn2002/Java_JDBC/README.md

 # Java_JDBC
-Connecting the Employee Database using JDBC
+Connecting to the Database using JDBC